Preventing Boredom in Indoor Cats

 Mix up the textures - Another form of food enrichment is to provide a variation in textures.
 Provide a variety of wet and dry food, swapping it up at regular intervals to keep your kitty guessing.
 You might also like to treat your cat to the occasional chewy treat or cat grass to satisfy their chewing urges.

-Stimulating your cat's senses with new or novel scents is a great way to enrich her environment.
-Outdoor cats would encounter new smells on a daily basis, some potential ways you can replicate this for your indoor cat include using catnip around the house, growing some cat grass or using a feliway diffuser or spray.
+Stimulating your cat's senses with new or novel scents is a great way to enrich their environment.
+Outdoor cats would encounter new smells on a daily basis; so some potential ways you can replicate this for your indoor cat include using catnip around the house, growing some cat grass or using a feliway diffuser or spray.

 Keeping your cat inside is a great way to keep her safe from injury and illness, but it is important to make sure her needs to display normal cat behaviours are met.
 By providing environmental enrichment you can keep your indoor cat happy, healthy and content.

 Dr Carla is one of our resident veterinarians.
 With experience in general veterinary practices, Carla has a special passion for pet nutrition, feline medicine, and exotic pets.
 When she isn't talking pet care at Pet Circle, she enjoys plays mum to one very smoochy, cross-eyed ragdoll cat named Smudge.